N0bl3/leagueofmasteries/README.md

 - Quizz will be a quizz concerning your best champions
 - Leaderboards should show you who masters a given champion the most / Comparison with friends to come

+### You want to install on your server?
+Git clone this repo

+Npm install

+Node start in production mode.

+Requires a Cloudant DB and to provide a RIOT API key in process.env

 ### Software used
 - [NodeJS 6](https://nodejs.org/en/)
 - [Bootstrap 3](http://getbootstrap.com/)